Avril-Cui/61040-ai-concept/README.md

       effect:
          create a new adaptive time block b with this owner, start, and end;
          assign b an empty set of tasks;
-         return the unique timeBlockId of b;

-   createAdaptiveSchedule (owner: User, tasks: set of Task, schedule: Schedule, routine: Routine)
+         return b.timeBlockId;

+   assignAdaptiveSchedule (owner: User, timeBlockId: String, task: Task):
+      requires:
+         adaptive block exists with the matching owner and timeBlockId;
+         task not in this adaptive block's taskSet;
       effect:
-         based on (task, schedule, and routine), adaptively generate a new schedule of tasks by assigning active tasks to taskSet of the corresponding AdaptiveBlock under this owner
+         add task to this adaptive block's taskSet;

-   async requestAdaptiveScheduleAI (owner: User, task: Task, schedule: Schedule, routine: Routine, preference: Preference, llm: GeminiLLM): (adaptiveBlock: AdaptiveBlock)
+   async requestAdaptiveScheduleAI (owner: User, tasks: set of Tasks, schedule: Schedule, routine: Routine, preference: Preference, llm: GeminiLLM): (adaptiveBlock: AdaptiveBlock, droppedTasks: set of Tasks)
       effect:
-         AI-assisted adaptive scheduling where LLM analyzes the difference between schedule and routine;
-         reasons about possible causes of deviation;
-         considers hardwired user preferences;
-         considers the original planned schedule of tasks;
-         considers information provided by attributes in tasks (priority, duration, deadline, dependencies, etc.);
+         1. sends a structured prompt to the LLM summarizing current tasks, planned schedule, actual routine, and user preferences;
+         2. LLM analyzes discrepancies between plan and routine, infers causes (e.g., overruns, interruptions, missing focus periods).
+         3. LLM generates an adaptive schedule proposal, and it:
+              - assigns or splits tasks across AdaptiveBlocks,
+              - respects task deadlines, durations, and dependencies,
+              - applies user preferences,
-         considers other schedules represented by adaptive blocks owned by the user;
+              - considers other adaptive blocks owned by the user,
-         after reasoning, the LLM assigns tasks to one or more adaptive blocks under this owner;
-         if time is insufficient, prioritizes tasks with urgent deadlines or higher priority (1-2);
+              - drops tasks if time is insufficient.
-         drops lower priority tasks (3-5) or tasks without urgent deadlines, storing their IDs in droppedTaskIds;
+         4. LLM returns a structured JSON response including:
+              - adaptiveBlocks (with start/end times and assigned tasks)
+              - droppedTasks (tasks removed due to insufficient time)
+              - brief reasoning summary for user transparency.
+         5. The system validates the output for logical consistency (e.g., no overlapping blocks, no hallucinated tasks).
+         6. The system assign each task to the LLM suggested adaptive block (similar to assignAdaptiveSchedule action).
+The system also add the droppedTasks to state.
-         returns the set of all AdaptiveBlocks owned by the user;
+         7. Return the set of all AdaptiveBlocks under this owner.
+Also return the set of all droppedTasks under this owner.

    unassignBlock (owner: User, task: Task, timeBlockId: String)
       requires: